somasundar-work/Soms.Dev.Cryptography/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/somasundar-work/Soms.Dev.Cryptography).

+## Export Compliance

+This library may be subject to export control laws and regulations.
+Ensure compliance with applicable laws in your jurisdiction before using this library.

 ## License

-This project is licensed under the Apache License.
-See the [LICENSE](https://github.com/somasundar-work/Soms.Dev.Cryptography/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/somasundar-work/Soms.Dev.Cryptography/blob/main/LICENSE) file for more details.